Skip to content

 model: sonnet

-settingSources: # Which CLAUDE.md files the SDK loads (default: ['project'])
+settingSources: # Which sources the Claude SDK loads (default: ['project', 'user'])

 codex: